Politecnico di Torino ESSENTIAL

 Luigi Candido

 Luigi Candido was born in Turin, Italy in 1988.
 He received the M.S. degree in Energy and Nuclear Engineering at Politecnico di Torino, Italy, in 2015. from 2015 to 2018, he was research affiliate of Politecnico di Torino and ENEA C.R.
 Brasimone, Camugnano, BO, Italy, where he developed mathematical models for tritium transport as an application to ITER and DEMO fusion reactor.
 He also conducted experimental campaigns in order to study the technologies for tritium extraction from liquid metals and participated in the development of permeation sensors for fission and fusion applications.
-He is currently pursuing a PhD in Energy Engineering from Politecnico di Torino.
+He pursued a PhD in Energy Engineering at Politecnico di Torino.Then he worked one year at Fusion for Energy in Cadarache.
+Currently he is working in the United Kingdom at Kyoto Fusioneering.
+Polito Page Researchgate Linkedin

 Antonino Meli